Verification flow redesign that increased conversion by 5.3%

 Documents were not only rejected for missing requirements.
 Many were also rejected because of poor upload quality, such as blurry or cropped photos.

+And the rejection rates were high.
+Income documents were rejected 40-75% of the time and address documents about 40%.
 But at the same time, recovery rates were also high.
 Income documents recovered 32% of the time and address documents at 58%.
 This showed a huge opportunity for us.

 At this point, I was confident this was an information clarity problem.
 Customers did not know what information needed to appear on their documents or the quality required for uploads.